 LMDC continues to maintain a small staff and office space to carry out its planning and community development activities, including project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
-LMDC staff monitored the activities of more than 50 subrecipients and consultants, executed a new subrecipient agreement, amended seven contracts, and completed work on one other subrecipient project, while distributing approximately \$52 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
+LMDC staff monitored the activities of almost 40 subrecipients and consultants, and amended two subrecipient agreements while completing work on several subrecipient projects.
+LMDC staff distributed approximately \$11 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.

-No administrative costs were charged to this activity for the quarter while approximately \$392,000 was paid from activity Admin 7700 in Grant 1 for basic operational costs including annual insurance premiums.
+Approximately \$111,000 in administrative costs were charged to this activity for the quarter.
 The total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs continue to remain far less than the 5% allowable for administrative expenses.